Square's Tom Sawyer: Development

-Being released between Final Fantasy II and Final Fantasy III, the game was similar to Final Fantasy II in that there was no experience point system.
+Being released between Final Fantasy II and III, the game was similar to the former in that there was no experience point system.
 Many of the gameplay systems were later seen in an evolved form in the SaGa series.
 Goto Komori, a detective writer, created the games scenarios.
-The game had the name “Square” added to the front as another video game about Tom Sawyer came out earlier the same year.
+The game had the name "Square" added to the front as another video game about Tom Sawyer came out earlier the same year.
 Tom hunting for buried treasure is a plot point taken from the original story.
 According to Nobuo Uematsu, the game was not immediately released after it was completed, and came out a long time after in order to avoid big game releases by Square or their rivals.

 Reception and legacy

 The game was never localized outside Japan, and was noted by IGN as an example of racism in video games.
 In 2010, UGO ranked it as the #4 most racist video game in history.

 The portrayal of black people as blackfaced caricatures with huge lips has been noted about the game.
-In GameSpys retrospective overview of the Famicom, Benjamin Turner and Christian Nutt's Square column concludes that "one of the most amusing Square games that didn't come [to the U.S.] was Square's Tom Sawyer, an RPG starring the happy-go-lucky boy wonder that featured a...racially insensitive...character."
-Artist Takashi Tokita explained in 2018 that when the game was made, there was not a “standards and practices” department to ensure that games did not contain materials that would be offensive in other cultures.
+In GameSpys retrospective overview of the Famicom, Benjamin Turner and Christian Nutt's Square column concludes that "one of the most amusing Square games that didn't come [to the U.S.] was Square's Tom Sawyer, an RPG starring the happy-go-lucky boy wonder that featured a...racially insensitive...character".
+Artist Takashi Tokita explained in 2018 that when the game was made, there was not a "standards and practices" department to ensure that games did not contain materials that would be offensive in other cultures.